Ejeda88/gp/README.md

 #### Running the application with IDE

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `com.arc.sbtest.SBtemplateApplication` class from your IDE.
+One way is to execute the `main` method in the `com.globalpay.demoDemoApplication` class from your IDE.

 * 	Download the zip or clone the Git repository.
 * 	Unzip the zip file (if you downloaded one)